sharif-77/Wedding-Service-Provider/questions_and_answers.md

 #### A:`['🍕', '🍫', '🥑', '🍔']` ?

 <i>Arrays and objects in JavaScript are reference types, but the assignment ``info.favoriteFood`` = "🍝" changes the value of the favoriteFood property of the info object, not the food array.
-Therefore, when we log the food array, it remains unchanged, and we get ["🍕", "🍫", "🥑", "🍔"] as the output.</i>
+Therefore, when we log the food array, it remains unchanged, and we get ["🍕", "🍫", "🥑", "🍔"] as the output. if we directly change the value of an array or object it will effect the main array or object and if we modify the array or object via other sometimes  it can be changed and sometime  it can't be changed depend on the reference. </i>

 </p>
 </details>